VamshiKavia/autoconnect-platform-224059/react_js_frontend/README.md

 - REACT_APP_HEALTHCHECK_PATH
 - REACT_APP_FEATURE_FLAGS
 - REACT_APP_EXPERIMENTS_ENABLED
+- REACT_APP_SUPABASE_URL
+- REACT_APP_SUPABASE_KEY

 Create a .env file locally as needed.
 See .env.example for typical values.

+### Supabase integration

+- A reusable client is available at `src/lib/supabaseClient.js` and reads `REACT_APP_SUPABASE_URL` and `REACT_APP_SUPABASE_KEY`.
+- The Parts page (`/parts`) reads from the Supabase table named exactly `"Car parts"` (with a space).
+Queries quote the table name to ensure proper resolution.
+- Expected columns in `"Car parts"`: `id, title, Description, Category, Features, image_url, created_at, updated_at`.
+- The page implements client-side search (title + Description), category filter (from data), loading/error/empty states, and a details modal.
+- Only read operations are implemented.
+You must configure your own RLS policies in Supabase.

 ### Feature flags
 Set REACT_APP_FEATURE_FLAGS to enable optional behaviors: